-Stryker's corporate responsibility (CR) work is underpinned by our mission and values, company strategy and Code of Conduct.
-The Governance and Nominating Committee of our Board of Directors has oversight of all CR matters.
+Stryker's mission and values, company strategy and Code of Conduct support our corporate responsibility (CR) work.
+The Governance and Nominating Committee of our Board of Directors oversees all CR matters.
 Our CR Steering Committee includes three executive officers who report to the CEO.
 More information about our Corporate Responsibility governance can be found in our most recent Comprehensive Report.

 Our Human Rights Council, the highest body responsible for human rights governance and due diligence, is a global, cross-functional team.
 The Council's members provide input and counsel on human rights strategy and initiatives, embedding and advocating for human rights principles in their respective functions and tracking implementation and results.
 Our Group President of Global Quality & Operations serves as executive sponsor.
 The Council reports directly to Stryker's CR Steering Committee and provides regular updates on human rights topics.
-In previous disclosures, this group was referred to as the Forced Labor & Human Trafficking Workgroup.